 Understanding the Ethical Supply Chain

-In this second article, written by ethical advocates the Incorporation of Goldsmiths, we focus on ethical supply chains within the goldsmithing industry.
+In this second article, written by ethical advocates The Scottish Goldsmiths Trust, we focus on ethical supply chains within the goldsmithing industry.
 Read on for an overview of what is currently involved and what you should be aware of when trying to source sustainably.

 What should I be aware of in existing jewellery supply chains?